Mixed-Integer Linear Optimization for Semi-Supervised Optimal Classification Trees: Numerical Results

-To give the same importance to labeled and unlabeled data, we set the parameter $C=1$ in S$^2$OCT.
+To give the same importance to labeled and unlabeled data, based on preliminary numerical tests, we set the parameter $C=1$ in S$^2$OCT.
 Furthermore, we set the complexity parameter $\alpha = 0$ in OCT-H. Also, as required by OCT-H, all points $x^i$ belong to $[0,1]^d$.
 For this to hold, we re-scaled the data as discussed in Section~\ref{subsection-test-sets}, with the difference that $\tilde{l}_j < 0$ and $\tilde{u}_j > 1$.

-Theorem~\ref{theo:BIGM} establishes a relationship between $s$ and $M$.
+Proposition~\ref{prop:BIGM} establishes a relationship between $s$ and $M$.
 To keep $M$ at least 500 and $s$ sufficiently large, from preliminary numerical tests we set, in S$^2$OCT,

 By default, MIP solvers such as \codename{Gurobi} aim to achieve a balance between exploring new feasible solutions and verifying the optimality of the current solution.
 In preliminary numerical tests, we observed that the solver required significant time to find feasible solutions.
 Therefore, we selected \codename{Gurobi}'s parameter \textsf{MIPFocus} = 1, i.e., the solver focuses more on finding feasible solutions.
 Moreover, $D$ in OCT-H and in S$^2$OCT are fixed as